Tserith/Druid/README.md

 # Druid

 This project was done purely for educational purposes.
 In the essence of time, little effort was allocated toward safely parsing input files.
-Do **not** pack programs you did not compile yourself.
+Do **not** input programs you did not compile yourself.